AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

    * Monitor GPU performance with ``seff JOBID``.
    * You can test out small jobs of 30 minutes or less in the ``gpu-debug``-partition (``--partition=gpu-debug``).
+   * To run a job on GPU node, you must request at least one GPU.
+     Running CPU-only workloads on GPU nodes is not permitted.
    * If you aren't fully sure of how to scale up, contact us :doc:`Research Software Engineers </rse/index>` early.